 Mathew J. Muratore

 Rep. Muratore serves on the House and Joint Committee on Ways and Means and on the Joint Committees of Tourism, Arts and Cultural Development, as ranking minority member; Health Care Financing, as assistant ranking minority member; and on Municipalities and Regional Government, as ranking minority member.
-He served as a member of the: WorkAbility subcommittee of the Joint Committee on Children, Families and Persons with Disabilities, Ocean Acidification commission, and Skilled Nursing Facility Task Force.
 He is currently serving on the Plymouth County Drug Abuse Task Force, Executive Committee of the Plymouth County Anti-Trafficking Task Force, Executive office of Elder Affairs Citizens Advisory Committee, Ocean Advisory Commission, and the Northeast Fire Protection Commissions.